Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 We manage risks and impacts related to modern slavery and human trafficking as part of our existing programme on labor rights, ethical trade, and human rights.

 Kering’s approach to responsibility with regard to stakeholders is shaped by the principles set out in its Code of Ethics and by a strong determination to implement these principles internally and externally.
 The Code of Ethics, which includes the Suppliers’ Charter, setting out what is expected of all Kering suppliers, forms the cornerstone of the commitment made by Kering, its Houses and its suppliers, especially with regard to human rights, fundamental freedoms, human health and safety and the environment.
 Suppliers are required to abide by these principles and to extend these requirements to their own suppliers and subcontractors.
-Following the 2018 update to the Code of Ethics, the document was reissued to all employees worldwide in 2019.
-This update reaffirmed Kering’s commitment to apply all major international conventions in the pursuit of its activities and to strengthen and clarify its requirements, especially with regard to human rights and fundamental freedoms, health and safety and the environment.
+In 2018, the Code of Ethics was updated to reaffirm Kering’s commitment to apply all major international conventions in the pursuit of its activities and to strengthen and clarify its requirements, especially with regard to human rights and fundamental freedoms, health and safety and the environment.
 These include the International Labor Organization (“ILO”) conventions on the eradication of child labor and the abolition of slavery and forced or compulsory labor.
 The Suppliers’ Charter further restates the prohibition of slavery, human trafficking, debt bondage and the use of forced or compulsory labor, and now includes a requirement to pay special attention to categories of workers, such as migrants, who are vulnerable to exploitation.
 The Code of Ethics and the Suppliers’ Charter have been translated into the 14 most widely spoken languages within the Group.

 The Human Rights Policy, published in 2021, aims at defining the means by which the Group can ensure its commitments on human rights and fundamental freedoms, health and safety, and the environment are fulfilled.
 It sets out the fundamental principles with respect to human rights and outlines the Group’s policies that go together to form Kering’s commitments on the matter.
 In this respect, the Human Rights Policy restates Kering’s commitment to eliminating child labor and prohibiting slavery, human trafficking, debt bondage and the use of forced or compulsory labor throughout the entire supply chain.